+project lifecycle (cycle de vie du projet)

+Includes all ongoing activities during the main licence granted by the CNSC: preparing the site, constructing, operating, and decommissioning of a mine project.

-projection sheath (tube de guidage) For exposure devices, a tube for guiding the sealed source assembly from an exposure container to the working position and having the necessary connections for attachment to the exposure container and to the exposure head, or including the exposure head itself.
-Also called guide tube. projection sheath connector (raccord de la gaine d'injection) A component used to attach the source projection sheath to an exposure device.
+projection sheath (tube de guidage)

+For exposure devices, a tube for guiding the sealed source assembly from an exposure container to the working position and having the necessary connections for attachment to the exposure container and to the exposure head, or including the exposure head itself.
+Also called guide tube.

+projection sheath connector (raccord de la gaine d'injection)

+A component used to attach the source projection sheath to an exposure device.
 Also called guide tube connector.

+PROL (PERP)

+power reactor operating licence

+proponent (promoteur)

-PROL (PERP) power reactor operating licence proponent (promoteur) The person, body, federal authority or government that proposes the carrying out of a designated project. protected area (zone protégée) An area that is surrounded by a barrier that meets the requirements of section 9.
-(Source: Nuclear Security Regulations) protective zone (zone de protection) The area beyond an exclusion zone that needs to be considered with respect to implementing emergency measures.
-Some considerations are population distribution and density, land and water usage, roadways, and consequence and evacuation planning. proton (proton) A stable subatomic particle that is found in the nucleus of an atom and has a positive electric charge. proven design (conception éprouvée) A design that shows compliance with accepted engineering standards through a history of experience, testing or some combination of these methods.
-PRV (VDV) primary relief valve PSA (EPS) See probabilistic safety assessment.
+The person, body, federal authority or government that proposes the carrying out of a designated project.

+protected area (zone protégée)

+An area that is surrounded by a barrier that meets the requirements of section 9.
+(Source: Nuclear Security Regulations)

+protective zone (zone de protection)

+The area beyond an exclusion zone that needs to be considered with respect to implementing emergency measures.
+Some considerations are population distribution and density, land and water usage, roadways, and consequence and evacuation planning.

+proton (proton)

+A stable subatomic particle that is found in the nucleus of an atom and has a positive electric charge.

+proven design (conception éprouvée)

+A design that shows compliance with accepted engineering standards through a history of experience, testing or some combination of these methods.

+prudent management practices (pratiques de gestion prudente)

+Include ensuring that sealed sources are secured to prevent illegal use, theft or sabotage, and that a periodic inventory is carried out to ensure sealed sources are at their designated location and are secure.

+PRV (VDV)

+primary relief valve

+PSA (EPS)

+See probabilistic safety assessment.

 PSR (BPS) See periodic safety review.

-public disclosure (divulgation publique) The act of making information available to the public.
+public disclosure (divulgation publique)

+The act of making information available to the public.

+PWR (REP)

-PWR (REP) pressurized water reactor
+pressurized water reactor

 pyrophoricity (pyrophoricité)

 The property of a material or substance that ignites spontaneously when exposed to air or when rubbed or struck.

 Q

+$\mathbf{QM}(GQ)$

-QM (GQ) See quality management.
+See quality management.

 qualification (qualification)

 A recognized level of mastery of task performance in a work-related field, which is normally acquired through successful completion of training.
 Qualification involves mastery of all the knowledge, skills and safety-related attributes required for successful task performance on the job.

+qualified (qualifié)

+With respect to personnel certification, being eligible and meeting the requirements to be a successful applicant for certification as an RSO.

 qualified technician (technicien qualifié)

 See breath alcohol technician.

-quality management (QM) (gestion de la qualité [GQ]) With respect to nuclear criticality safety, a planned and systematic pattern of all means and actions designed to provide adequate confidence that items or services meet specified requirements and will perform satisfactorily in service.
-R R (R) See response.
+quality management (QM) (gestion de la qualité [GQ])

+With respect to nuclear criticality safety, a planned and systematic pattern of all means and actions designed to provide adequate confidence that items or services meet specified requirements and will perform satisfactorily in service.

+R

+$\mathbf{R}(R)$

+See response.